stacks-network/docs/src/pages/stacks-blockchain/best-practices.md

 ---
 title: Best practices
-descriptions: Helpful tips for getting a core node up and running.
+description: Helpful tips for getting a core node up and running.
 ---

 ## Hardware and OS requirements